gwagner57/quiz-app/README.md

 The app's default language for text items is EN.

+## Use Cases

+Possible use cases:

+1. A quiz editor manages (creates/updates/deletes) quizzes, assuming that there is a (localStorage or external JSON file) question database.
+2. A user takes a quiz:
+    1. user selects a quiz from a list of categorized quizzes
+    2. the quiz questions are presented to the user (all on one page)
+    3. user can enter answers
+    4. user submits their answers
+    5. the quiz results are presented
+2. A quiz editor manages (creates/updates/deletes) quiz questions.
+3. A quiz editor manages (updates/deletes) quiz performances

+The main use cases are the first two.

 ## Basic version

 The basic version of the app supports multiple-choice questions only.